trentenAB/Video_Game_Recommendation_System/README.md

 Here we can see the obvious decline in game ratings throughout the 2000s.
 Then sometime during 2012, we can see a fairly large diverge begin between user and critic scores.
 One could speculate that these trends were signs of cultural shifts within and outside the gaming community.
 __________________________________________________________________________________________

 # [Pre-Processing/Modeling](https://github.com/trentenAB/Video_Game_Recommendation_System/blob/main/notebooks/Preprocess%20and%20Modeling.ipynb)<a id='mod'></a>

 >Both Content and Collaborative filtering were attempted.

 ## __<ins>Content Filtering</ins>__<a id='contentf'></a>
+Content Filtering is the process of filtering files or documents based of their content.
+In terms of recommender systems, content filtering can be applied when users want a specific feature(s) in their selection of items.
+One common area for content filtering is on streaming services, such as HBO Max.
+Here, users can filter out movies, shows, etc. by the genres of their choice.
+On Metacritic, a user can filter the games based off the genres the website has associated the games with.

 <ins>Genre Similarities</ins>